OutSystems/docs-product/src/develop/security/end-user-manage/internal-vs-external.md

 ![](images/sc-end-users-configuration.png?width=900)

-This page displays the total number of internal and external users, as well as their distribution per user provider in the current environment.
+This page displays the total number of Internal and External Users, as well as their distribution per User Provider in the current environment.

-Note: The process of determining the current user count is executed based on a timer, and the displayed user count values might not reflect the exact user count.
+Note: The process of determining the current user count is executed based on a timer, and therefore the displayed user count values might not reflect the exact user count.